Category Archives: Prayer

 Aspirin really is a great blood thinner.
 A really great one.

-Apparently, handling my old truck was enough of the reaching to start it going again, but I didn’t notice that until I started to wash the sweater and realized I had already bled through the new dressing.
-Looking down, I also saw that the top and side of my washing machine had blood all over it.
+Apparently, handling my old truck was enough reaching to start it going the bleeding again, but I didn’t notice that until I started to wash the sweater and realized I had already bled through the new dressing.
+Looking down, I saw that the top and side of my washing machine had blood all over it.
 It looked like someone had committed murder in my laundry room.
 The blood stains below are where I bled on the washer, while I was standing beside it.

 I let the kids know the situation, just in case.
 If I bled to death that night I didn’t want anyone arrested because I took an aspirin 4 days ago.
 I also called the doctor’s office and received instructions to lay down, apply pressure, monitor and if necessary go to an ER.
 It wasn’t necessary.